-The optimal number of positions required for an effective non-executive director will vary from one organisation to another, as companies tend to be in diverse sectors of the economy so will have different needs and complexity levels.
-Therefore, a one size fits all approach cannot work with regards to the optimal role of a good NED.
+The optimal number of positions will vary from one professional to another and one organisation to another.
+Companies within a NED portfolio are likely to be in diverse sectors, have different maturities, needs and complexity levels.
+Therefore, a one size fits all approach cannot work.

 The Walker report suggests that non-executive directors must not have more than five roles

-However, most companies tend to have non-executives that have multiple roles because they want professionals who are good, even though they may not have adequate time to be more effective and informed about the company operations.
+However, most companies tend to have non-executives that have multiple roles because they want professionals who are seasoned and proven, even though they may not have adequate time to discharge their duty effective and contribute their skills and expertise.

 How many positions will make a non-executive director more effective?

-If you are searching for your first non-executive director role, you should remember that this position is a job that has lots of fiduciary duties.
-It is not just an extra job that you can simply fit in when you want to.
-In a public company, it should take you 1 ½ days every week to effectively carry out these duties.
+If you are searching for your first non-executive director role, you should remember that the NED role comes with fiduciary duties.
+It is not an extra job that you can simply fit in when you want to.
 After signing the agreement to be a non-executive director, you are now on duty for 24 hours a day, seven days a week.
-This role is not just for when you are in the Boardroom.
+This role is not just for when you are in the boardroom.